bsnuag/bladedb/README.md

 - Making it Distributed: Use Raft consensus algorithm to make it distributed KV Store
 - Scan: As on today it supports basic operations like Get, Put, Delete operations
-- Data Compression
+- Data Compression & Checksum
 - Backup & Recovery
 - Monitoring Stats - Stats like Disk, Memory, CPU, Compactions
+- A tool like nodetool (used in cassandra) to start, stop, get stats etc.
 - Optimisation: With initial implementation many possible optimisations were not done.
 Below are few:
-    1. Memory mapped (mmap) file for WAL (currently it uses buffered file)
+    1. Replace in-memory skiplist (used to store active mem tables) with off-heap data structure to avoid GC cycles
+    2. Moving in-memory Index to Off-Heap to reduce effects of GC (Stop the world event) - Low RAM usage, would work with less RAM
-    2. Replacing value from in-memory sstable (data which is not flushed yet) with WAL file offset details - Performance evaluation is needed
+    3. Replacing value from in-memory sstable (data which is not flushed yet) with WAL file offset details - Performance evaluation is needed
-    3. Reduce Disk Space utilization during compaction - A particular SSTable can be deleted immediately during compaction once processing completes for that file - Inspired by Scylla Hybrid compaction strategy
+    4. Reduce Disk Space utilization during compaction - A particular SSTable can be deleted immediately during compaction once processing completes for that file - Inspired by Scylla Hybrid compaction strategy
+    5. Controller for memflush & compaction workers to avoid increase in write latency.

 ## Configuration